Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Attack:** None

-**Duration:** Until the end of your current turn
+**Duration:** Until the end of your target's next turn

 </div>

-With a whispered prayer you transform into the wind for a moment, before reappearing quickly somewhere else.
-Gain the effects of the Dash minor action.
-For the duration of this effect, you move by teleportation.
+You pray that a seed of regrowth may begin to sprout inside a creature’s soul.
+At the end of that creature’s next turn, remove all afflictions and ailments from them.

-### Portent of the Four Winds - Miracle
+### Portent of Restoration - Miracle

 <div class="tight">